 Pro Tips for the Perfect Brined Chicken

-• Don’t Overdo It: Over-brining can lead to overly salty or mushy chicken.
-Stick to the recommended brining times for best results.
+- Don’t Overdo It: Over-brining can lead to overly salty or mushy chicken.
+For optimal results, adhere to the suggested brining times.

-• Air Dry for Crisp Skin: After brining, let your chicken sit uncovered in the fridge for an hour to help dry the skin.
+- Air Dry for Crisp Skin: After brining, let the chicken uncovered in the fridge for an hour to dry the skin.
 This will help it crisp up during cooking.

 The Best Cooking Methods for Brined Chicken

-Brined chicken is incredibly versatile and can be cooked in many ways, but here are some of the most popular methods to showcase the juicy results:
+Brined chicken is quite versatile and can be cooked in a variety of ways, but here are some of the most common ways to highlight its luscious results:

 Roasting: